spoorthiadapa/Major-Project/README.md

 audio or voice.
 After the TTS unit is installed on the Raspberry Pi, its output is sent to the speaker, where it is amplified with an audio amplifier.

-Modyles included in our project:
+Modules included in our project:

-Image Capturing
+Image Capturing,
-Image Pre-processing
+Image Pre-processing,
-Image to Text Conversion
+Image to Text Conversion,
 Text to Speech Conversion

 Conclusion and Future Scope: